Table of Content

 - Feeling hopeless about the future

-- Incapacitated memory rendering it difficult to remember important aspects of the traumatic event
+- Incapacitated memory renders it difficult to remember important aspects of the traumatic event

 - Difficulty in forming and maintaining close relationships